bbuckner2092/free-code-camp-python/READMElistfunctions.md

 4. **remove():**  We include the remove function to the friends variable.
 Be sure to put in double quotes the individual's name that you are wanting to exist now.
 5. **clear():** Gives us an empty list.
 6. **po():** Removes the last element of the list.
+7. **friends.index("string"))::** The previous code allows for us to see where in the list a string/name is positioned at.